Crew wakeup: 7:40 a.m. EDT

 - NASA gets retro with 'worm' logo on SpaceX Demo-2 rocket

-- Crew Dragon weekly update REPLAY: Can astronauts operate touchscreen w/ gloves?
+- Crew Dragon weekly update: Can astronauts operate touchscreen w/ gloves?

 - SpaceX Tesla Model X astronaut transfer vehicle unveiled